-“A viewpoint overlooking the beautiful sea of Chumphon, with scenic views of the bay and nearby islands, especially Koh Maprao.
-It is also home to Phra Buddha Metta Maha Baramee, a large bronze Buddha statue for good fortune.”
+“A scenic viewpoint overlooking the beautiful sea of Chumphon with panoramic views of the gulf and surrounding islands, especially Koh Maprao, the closest island.
+It is also home to Phra Phuttha Metta Maha Baramee, a large bronze Buddha image symbolizing prosperity and auspiciousness.”

-At the hilltop, there is also Phra Phuttha That Chedi Si Chumphon, initiated by Mr. Prayoon Promphan, Governor of Chumphon, and his family, together with devout contributors including government officials, merchants, and the general public from Chumphon and other provinces.
-It was constructed as a meritorious act and a symbol of prosperity for Chumphon and Buddhists worldwide, as well as a landmark for the city of Chumphon.
+At the summit stands the Phra Phutthathat Chedi Si Chumphon, which was initiated by Mr. Prayoon Phromphan, the Governor of Chumphon Province, together with devout donors including officials, merchants, and local residents from Chumphon and other provinces.
+It was built as an act of Buddhist devotion and as a symbol of honor for the city of Chumphon and Buddhists around the world.

 How to Get There

-Private car: Travel from Chumphon city via Chumphon–Hat Sai Ri Road (Highways 4119 and 4098).
-Upon reaching Hat Sai Ri, turn onto the paved road along the coast for about 1 km, then turn right to ascend the hill to the viewpoint.
+- By Private Car: From downtown Chumphon, drive along Chumphon–Hat Sai Ri Road (Highway No. 4119 and 4098).
+When reaching Hat Sai Ri Beach, continue along the paved coastal road for about 1 kilometer, then turn right up the hill to reach the viewpoint.

-Public transport/minibuses: In Chumphon city, there are minibuses to Hat Sai Ri, departing from beside the City Pillar Shrine or in front of the Municipal Public Health Office.
-You may need to transfer to a motorcycle taxi or walk up the hill to reach the viewpoint.
+- By Public Transport / Songthaew (Local Bus): In Chumphon city, there are songthaews to Hat Sai Ri Beach available from the area beside the City Pillar Shrine or in front of the Chumphon Municipality Public Health Office.
+The vehicle goes as far as the entrance to the Prince of Chumphon Shrine, where you can hire a motorcycle taxi or walk up the hill to the viewpoint.

 Travel Tips